erickt420/FFXCutsceneRemover/README.md

 * Using the speedup booster (F1) with this mod is not supported, and is highly likely to cause crashes when the cutscene skips occur.

-* FFX must be set to English in the launcher.
-Other languages are not yet supported.

 ### Usage:

 1. Ensure you have .NET Core 3.1 Runtime installed ([download here](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)).